Human–canine bond: Health benefits

-A study conducted by J.S.J Odendaal in 2003 showed that when humans pet dogs, their bodies release oxytocin, a hormone associated with not only happiness, but bonding and affection as well.
-According to the social support theory, animals are a source of social support and companionship, which are necessary for well-being.
 Canines' social impact on humans is especially significant for those who tend to be more isolated, such as children with no siblings or elderly persons.
 In this view, the animal is part of our community and is an important determinant for psychological well-being.

 According to self psychology, an animal can be a "self-object" that gives a sense of cohesion, support, or sustenance to a person's sense of self.
 Self-psychology explains why some animals are so crucial to a person's sense of self and well-being.
 Dog companionship often helps people to develop a daily routine and gives them something to look forward to each day.
 Studies also show owning a dog reduces stress, alleviates anxiety, and even can prolong a human's lifespan.

 Abuse

 Despite the normally positive relationship, there are instances where dogs have turned on their owner or other humans.
 There are also instances where a normally positive relationship can result in a human abusing their canine, either psychologically or physically.
 The reasons for a human or a dog turning on their companion are diverse and poorly understood, but may be generally boiled down to improper socialization or underlying mental health issues for either party.